freaktechnik/justintv-stream-notifications/help/channels-manager.md

  - Select channel in the list by clicking on it
  - Click the <samp>Remove</samp> button in the toolbar or hit the <kbd class="single">Delete</kbd> key

+## I removed a channel and now a user is gone
+If a user follows a channel and the channel is removed, the user is removed too, because the channel would be re-added if the user's folowees would be refreshed.

 ## Remove a user
  - Switch to the <samp>Users</samp> tab at the top
  - Select the user to remove by clicking on it
  - Click the <samp>Remove</samp> button in the toolbar or hit the <kbd class="single">Delete</kbd> key

+Holding the <kbd class="single">Shift</kbd> key while removing the channel will also remove all channels the user follows.
+This can potentially remove other users, since they may follow a channel that is removed.

 ## Refreshing the channels a user follows
  - Switch to the <samp>Users</samp> tab at the top